Harold Holt Memorial Swimming Centre

 The Harold Holt Memorial Swimming Centre is a public swimming pool complex located on the corner of High Street and Edgar Street, Glen Iris, Melbourne, Australia.
 Built in the 1960s by Australian architects Kevin Borland and Daryl Jackson, the Swimming Centre is considered to be a fine example of Brutalist architecture.
-Originally built as a municipal swimming baths, in 1927, the facilities were renovated in 1967 by Borland and Jackson to accommodate for higher swimming participation numbers.
-It is named in honour of Prime Minister Harold Holt, whose apparent drowning death was announced during its construction and who was the local member of parliament (representing the Division of Higgins).
+Originally built in 1927 as a municipal swimming baths, the facilities were renovated in 1967 by Borland and Jackson to accommodate for higher swimming participation numbers.
+It is named in honour of Prime Minister Harold Holt, the local member of parliament (representing the Division of Higgins) until his apparent drowning death while the facility was under construction.

 Malvern Baths

 In 1924 the Malvern City Council voted to build the suburb's first Municipal Baths.
-The Education Department, who envisaged the implementation of the 'learn to swim' campaign, strongly supported the proposed location, a redundant tip site, on the corner of High street and Edgar Street.
+The Education Department, who envisaged the implementation of the 'learn to swim' campaign, strongly supported the proposed location, a redundant tip site, on the corner of High Street and Edgar Street.
 Built at a cost of £10,476, the Malvern Baths was designed by the City Engineer, Barton Coutie.
 The baths included a wedge shaped pool and bathing boxes, and was designed using ideas gleaned from Coutie's examination of swimming pools in Harrow, London.
 The complex was officially opened by the Mayor Harry Wilmot in November 1927.

-New ‘Swimming Centre’
+New 'Swimming Centre'

-In 1966 the Malvern Council commissioned architects Kevin Borland and Daryl Jackson to design a new swimming complex, as Municipal Baths had become declared 'inadequate and outmoded' by the early 1960s.
-Set to be named the City of Malvern Olympic Swimming Centre, the name was changed after the sudden death of Malvern's local member and Prime Minister of Australia Harold Holt in December 1967.
+In 1966 the Malvern Council commissioned architects Kevin Borland and Daryl Jackson to design a new swimming complex, as the Municipal Baths had become declared 'inadequate and outmoded' by the early 1960s.
+Set to be named the City of Malvern Olympic Swimming Centre, the name was changed after the apparent drowning death of Malvern's local member and Prime Minister of Australia Harold Holt in December 1967.
 The name is cited as a "perhaps unintentional" example of Australian black humour.
-The Centre was opened by the Prime Minister, and new local member, John Gorton in March 1969.
+The Centre was opened by prime minister and new local member John Gorton in March 1969.
 The new complex cost $600,000.

 In 1988 the centre underwent a renovation with the additions of a hydrotherapy pool, spa, sauna and multi-purpose room for aerobics and yoga classes.
 Further works were undertaken in 1998 to improve pool operations and an upgrade of the filtration systems.

 2010 saw a $13 million redevelopment of the centre, expanding its new health and fitness facilities as well as its Aquatic areas.
 The Harold Holt Swim Centre has become one of Melbourne's most popular aquatic facilities with 400,000 visitors per year.